openSUSE/news-o-o/_posts/2008-06-07-sneak-peeks-at-opensuse-110-compiz-with-dennis-kasprzyk.markdown

 ---
 author: News Team
+comments: true
 date: 2008-06-07 16:24:06+00:00
 layout: post
 link: https://news.opensuse.org/2008/06/07/sneak-peeks-at-opensuse-110-compiz-with-dennis-kasprzyk/
+slug: sneak-peeks-at-opensuse-110-compiz-with-dennis-kasprzyk
-title: "Sneak Peeks at openSUSE 11.0: Compiz, with Dennis Kasprzyk"
+title: 'Sneak Peeks at openSUSE 11.0: Compiz, with Dennis Kasprzyk'
+wordpress_id: 829
 categories:
 - Distribution
 ---

 There have been several changes with the Compiz setup in openSUSE 11.0, including both exciting and new features in Compiz Fusion, and extra developments behind-the-scenes which make running and managing Compiz easier.
 Today we will be taking a look at these, and we'll be catching up with [Dennis 'onestone' Kasprzyk](http://dev.compiz-fusion.org/~onestone/blog/), a Compiz Fusion core developer and openSUSE user, to find out more.

 <!-- more -->